-CDITEDIA A Evaplish D Minimal C. Bolow over a static Comments CRITERIA A - Excellent C - Below expectations Comments Goals & Audience Are the goals or learning objectives of the project clear?
+CRITERIA A - Excellent B - Minimal expectations C - Below expectations Comments Goals & Audience Are the goals or learning objectives of the project clear?
 Have they been met?
 Is the intended audience clearly specified?
 Is the project appropriate for this audience?
-Does the project communicate to the intended audience?
-Methodology Is the overall methodology clear and appropriately used?
+Does the project communicate to the intended audience? -audience & goals/learning objectives clearly identifiedproject appropriate for, and likely to meet, its goals -project is appropriate for specified audience -project understandable to & likely to engage and/or communicate to audience -audience and goals identified though not as clearly as they could be - project may meet its goals but this is not entirely clear - project is at least somewhat appropriate for, and likely to communicate to audience. -audience and goals inappropriate or inadequately identified -project unlikely to meet its goals and/or communicate to the audience Methodology Is the overall methodology clear and appropriately used?
 Has the project incorporated specific methods required by the assignment?
-If intended as a form of intervention, has thought be given to how it will be implemented? -audience & goals/learning objectives clearly identifiedproject appropriate for, and likely to meet, its goals -project is appropriate for specified audience -project understandable to & likely to engage and/or communicate to audience -project incorporates inquiry methods required by the assignment -all methodologies & technologies have been appropriately used, with attention to ethical and methodological issues -if intended as intervention or advocacy, project has given adequate thought to implementation -sources & methods B - Minimal expectations -audience and goals identified though not as clearly as they could be - project may meet its goals but this is not entirely clear - project is at least somewhat appropriate for, and likely to communicate to audience. - methodology basically appropriate to the project and appropriately used, but could be strengthened -sources and methods identified but not as fully as they could be -more thought should be given to implementation issues -methodology inadequately articulatedsources not appropriately identified -project unlikely to meet its goals and/or communicate to the audience -methodology inadequate and/or inadequately articulatedsources not appropriately identified -inadequate attention to implementation issues Comments are adequately identified Analysis Is there evidence of critical thinking and analysis? - evidence of critical thinking about methods, sources, information and analysis or editinguses analysis/editing methods appropriate for the project -method of analysis or editing is adequately articulated - some evidence of critical thinking but could be stronger -analytical approach and the analysis itself is basically appropriate but could be stronger and/or articulated better. -inadequate evidence of critical thinking -analysis lacking or inadequate -analytic approach inappropriate or inadequately specified Craft & Coherence Is the level of artistic and/or technical craft adequate for the specified goals and audience? - level of craft is clearly adequate for the audience & to meet project goals (whether or not it meets "artistic" standards) -project is coherent & likely to resonate -level of craft is minimally adequate for the audience and goals -project coherence could be stronger -level of craft inadequate for purposes and/or audience -project is not coherent
+If intended as a form of intervention, has thought be given to how it will be implemented? -project incorporates inquiry methods required by the assignment -all methodologies & technologies have been appropriately used, with attention to ethical and methodological issues -if intended as intervention or advocacy, project has given adequate thought to implementation -sources & methods are adequately identified - methodology basically appropriate to the project and appropriately used, but could be strengthened -sources and methods identified but not as fully as they could be -more thought should be given to implementation issues -methodology inadequate and/or inadequately articulatedsources not appropriately identified -inadequate attention to implementation issues Analysis Is there evidence of critical thinking and analysis? - evidence of critical thinking about methods, sources, information and analysis or editinguses analysis/editing methods appropriate for the project -method of analysis or editing is adequately articulated - some evidence of critical thinking but could be stronger -analytical approach and the analysis itself is basically appropriate but could be stronger and/or articulated better. -inadequate evidence of critical thinking -analysis lacking or inadequate -analytic approach inappropriate or inadequately specified Craft & Coherence Is the level of artistic and/or technical craft adequate for the specified goals and audience? - level of craft is clearly adequate for the audience & to meet project goals (whether or not it meets "artistic" standards) -project is coherent & likely to resonate -level of craft is minimally adequate for the audience and goals -project coherence could be stronger -level of craft inadequate for purposes and/or audience -project is not coherent